 - You must be paid a competitive wage.

-- The Co-op fee must be paid by your employer ($800/working semester).
-This fee is not the same as the tuition fee for enrolling in the Co-op courses.
+- The Co-op fee must be paid by your employer ($800 per working semester).
+This fee is not the same as the tuition fee paid by students for enrolling in the Co-op courses.

 - Not all employers are willing to pay this fee.
 Please contact the Co-op Program before you accept a position to see if there is an agreement already on file, or if your potential employer has refused to participate in the Co-op Program.

-- More information can be found at the Employer's Direct Hire webpage.
+- More information can be found on the Employer's Direct Hire webpage.

 All students, regardless of how their co-op position was acquired, must enroll in the Co-op courses and complete the assignments in a timely manner.
 The Co-op courses and work semesters follow the University's semester calendar.
 See the "Working Students" section on this website.

-- The Co-op Program will review your information and let you know if you should move onto steps 2 and 3.
+- The Co-op Program will review your information and student record and let you know if you should move onto steps 2 and 3.
+You will be contacted via email within one business week.
+If you do not hear back quickly enough for your particlar situation, please email email@example.com for expedited service on this matter.

 - Have your employer submit the Employer Agreement, agreeing to pay the Co-op fee if they are not a part of our program yet.